gwparikh/cvgui/README.md

   1. Selecting points or regions in an image file and saving them to a text configuration file (imageselector.py).
   2. Creating a homography from a camera frame and aerial image (homMaker.py).
   3. Playing a video with trajectory data overlaid on the image (cvplayer.py).
+  4. Creating combination of datasets with a range of configurations (cfg_combination.py).
+  5. Comparing combination of datasets (created using script 4) to find the best configuration for grouping features (compare.py),

 These scripts are based on the cvgui class, which handles the capturing of keyboard and mouse input, displaying images, and running on a fixed frame rate.
 This class is used as the base class for video player and image viewer classes, which are then used by the scripts mentioned above.